lnttran/C-Course/Binary Tree/README.md

 All pointers that do no point to node are set to nullptr.

 **Subtree:** Binary tree can be divided into subtrees.
 A subtree is an entire branch of the tree, from one partivular node down.
 (EX: left subtree, right subtree)

+**The height of the node** in a binary tree is the largest number of edges in a path from  target node to a leaf node.
+**The depth of a node** in a binary tre is the total number of edges from the root node to the target node.